simonachkar/www-simonachkar.dev/docs/tutorial-pong-with-js-html.md

 document.body.appendChild(canvas)
 ```

-The canvas (think about it as our game's drawing board), is generated dynamically through JavaScript.
-We then obtain the 2D rendering context (`ctx`), a crucial tool for issuing drawing commands on the canvas.
-Setting the canvas dimensions and appending it to the document ensures it becomes a visible part of our web page.
+The canvas is a HTML element (`<canvas>`), think about it as our game's drawing board.
+We create that element using the Document Object Model (DOM).
+We then obtain the 2D rendering context (`ctx`) which is going to be used to draw on the canvas later.
+Finally we set the canvas dimensions and append it to the document's body ensuring that it becomes visible on our web page.

-For a more in-depth understanding of the HTML5 Canvas API, you can refer to the [Mozilla Developer Network tutorial](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API/Tutorial).
+For a more in-depth understanding of the HTML5 Canvas API, you can refer to the [Mozilla Developer Network Canvas API tutorial](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API/Tutorial).

 ### 3 - Defining the Graphics

 Every game needs visual graphics, so let's add up some images!
-In the following code snippet, we load images for the background, paddles, and ball:
+In the following code snippet, we load images for the background, paddle**s**, and ball:

 ```js
 // Background image